-Investment properties are valued by the independent external valuer on the basis of a full valuation with physical inspection at least once a year.
-Any valuation of an immovable by the independent valuer must be undertaken in accordance with the current issue of RICS Valuation - Professional Standards (the 'Red Book').
+Investment properties are valued by the independent external valuer on the basis of a full valuation with physical inspection at least once a year, in accordance with the current issue of RICS Valuation - Professional Standards (the 'Red Book').

 The determination of the fair value is based upon the income capitalisation approach.
 This approach involves applying capitalisation yields to current and future rental streams net of income voids arising from vacancies or rent-free periods and associated running costs.
 These capitalisation yields and estimated rental values are based on comparable property and leasing transactions in the market using the valuer's professional judgement and market observation.
 Other factors taken into account in the valuations include the tenure of the property, tenancy details, capital values of fixtures and fittings, environmental matter and the overall repair and condition of the property.